ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 # Introduction {#intro}

 Application-Layer Traffic Optimization (ALTO) provides means for network applications to obtain network status information.
-So far, two transport protocols have been designed:
+So far, the ALTO information can be transported in two ways:

 1. The ALTO base protocol {{RFC7285}}, which is designed for the simple use case in which an ALTO client requests a network information resource, and the